expo/expo/docs/pages/versions/v33.0.0/sdk/background-fetch.md

 ## Installation

-For Managed projects, you'll need to run `expo install expo-background-fetch`.
+For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-background-fetch`.
 It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.

 ## API